 Council Tax Proposals

-If you are the owner of the property or the person liable to pay Council Tax for it, you can lodge an appeal (known as a “proposal”) to alter the Council Tax band:
+If you are the owner of the property or the person liable to pay Council Tax for it, you may lodge a proposal to alter the Council Tax Valuation Band as follows:

 - within six months of becoming the owner or the liable person

-- within six months of the Assessor altering the band
+- within six months of the Assessor issuing a notice to alter the band

-- within six months of an appeal decision, which is a relevant decision, in respect of a dwelling comparable to yours which gives you reasonable grounds to contend that the band applicable to your dwelling should be changed
+- within six months of an appeal decision, which is a relevant decision, in respect of a dwelling comparable to yours which gives you reasonable grounds to contend that the band of your dwelling should be changed

-- at any time if there has been a “material reduction” (see below) in the value of the dwelling
+- at any time if you believe there has been a “material reduction” in the value of the dwelling (see below)

-- at any time if there has been a “material increase” (see below) in the value of the dwelling and it, or any part of it, has subsequently been sold
+- at any time if you believe there has been a “material increase” in the value of the dwelling and it, or any part of it, has subsequently been sold (see below)

-- at any time if the balance between domestic and business use changes (for example, in hotels or boarding houses).
+- at any time if the balance between domestic and Non-Domestic use changes (for example, in hotels or boarding houses).

 - at any time to add from a particular date a dwelling not shown on the list

-To lodge a proposal online use the Council Tax Bands search on the Home Page (or your local Assessor’s Page) to identify the individual property concerned.
-Click on the address in the “Select Property” column and click on the “Make a proposal” button at the right hand corner of the page to bring up the Online Council Tax Proposals page where the proposal form and further detailed guidance to help you through the process can be found.
+- Click on the address in the “Select Property” column and then click on the “Make a proposal” button where the proposal form and further detailed guidance to help you through the process can be found.

-You will receive an e-mailed acknowledgement (if you provide an e- mail address) that the relevant Assessor has received your submission.
-The assessor will subsequently write to you to confirm if your proposal is valid or if further information is required (eg evidence to confirm that a new occupier complies with the six month rule).
+- You will receive an e-mailed acknowledgement (if you provide an e-mail address) that the local Assessor has received your submission.
+The assessor will subsequently write to you to confirm if your proposal is either valid or invalid as detailed in the legislation.